lindshiser/lindshiser.github.io/_posts/2022-12-27-new-article-on-behavioral-responses-to-smoke-exposure.md

 categories: Writing
 ---

-I have a new article published in the Chicago Policy Review discussing research about differences hin group responses to wildfire smoke exposure.
-The research has implications for how policymakers can improve risk mitigation measures to consider the realities of disadvantaged groups.
+I have a new article published in the Chicago Policy Review discussing new research exploring differences in group responses to wildfire smoke exposure.
+This research has implications for how policymakers can improve risk mitigation measures to consider the realities of disadvantaged groups.

 The research, [published in _Nature Human Behavior_](https://www.nature.com/articles/s41562-022-01396-6), illustrates how climate policy can benefit from behavioral insights.
 The researchers found that behavioral responses to wildfire smoke were largely income-dependent, and argued that current policy fails to consider the resistance that certain groups face when adopting public guidance.